Frozen Embryo Transfer Delhi: The Ray of Hope for Infertile Couples?

-When does a woman require a frozen embryo transfer delhi?
+When does a woman require a frozen embryo transfer in Delhi?

-The frozen embryo transfer delhi is required when it is not possible to perform the fresh embryo transfer.
-It takes place in situation(s) when the patient is ill or going through the uterine bleeding that could result in the fresh embryo transfer being less likely to achieve successful pregnancy.
+The frozen embryo transfer Delhi is required when it is not possible to perform the fresh embryo transfer.
+It takes place in a situation(s) when the patient is ill or going through uterine bleeding that could result in the fresh embryo transfer being less likely to achieve a successful pregnancy.
 Other possible reasons behind the recommendation of frozen embryo transfer are given below:

 - Ovarian hyperstimulation syndrome (OHSS): the frozen embryo transferred is recommended if a woman is suffering from Ovarian hyperstimulation syndrome (OHSS).
-It is the risk of the fertility drug that can be dangerous and can lead to the swelling and pain in the ovaries which can be life threatening.
+It is the risk of the fertility drug that can be dangerous and can lead to swelling and pain in the ovaries which can be life-threatening.